 We next looked at other genome-wide signatures of WGDs among chelicerates.
 Specifically, we looked for intraspecific synteny blocks, which should be widespread in genomes that have undergone WGD, and distributions of synonymous divergence (KS) of paralogs within each genome.
 If a WGD has occurred in the history of a genome, a secondary peak of KS should be present in these distributions.
 Across both analyses, we again find no evidence for WGD in any spider or scorpion genomes but do find suggestive evidence for at least one occurring in the history of horseshoe crabs (Fig. 3).
 Only two species, C. rotundicauda and T. gigas, both horseshoe crabs, showed substantial amounts of intraspecific synteny.
-Both of these species, along with the other horseshoe crab, L. polyphemus, were also predicted by SLEDGe to have signatures of WGD in their KS distributions (Fig. 3, Supplemental Table S6).
-Mixture models placed the median KS of this duplication at ~0.85-1.35 (Fig. 3, Supplemental Table S6).
-The average ortholog divergence between the three horseshoe crabs was ~0.22, compared to the average divergence with C. sculpturatus at ~4.09, suggesting the WGD peak corresponds to the same branch identified with an excess number of gene duplications and losses in our gene tree topology reconciliation analysis above (Fig. 1, Fig. 3, Supplemental Table S7).
+Both of these species, along with the other horseshoe crab, L. polyphemus, were also predicted by SLEDGe to have signatures of WGD in their KS distributions (Fig. 3, Supplemental Table S8).
+Mixture models placed the median KS of this duplication at ~0.85-1.35 (Fig. 3, Supplemental Table S8).
+The average ortholog divergence between the three horseshoe crabs was ~0.22, compared to the average divergence with C. sculpturatus at ~4.09, suggesting the WGD peak corresponds to the same branch identified with an excess number of gene duplications and losses in our gene tree topology reconciliation analysis above (Fig. 1, Fig. 3, Supplemental Table S9).
 In addition, one mite species, Tetranychus urticae, was predicted by SLEDGe to contain a WGD in its KS distribution (Fig. 3).
-However, this species had few intraspecific syntenic blocks (Fig. 3; Supplemental Table S6) and no signal of excess duplication in the reconciliation analysis (Fig. 1).
-It is likely that the prediction made by SLEDGe in T. urticae is an artefact of assembly or annotation in this species.Schwager, et al. (2017)Schwager, et al. (2017)Schwager, et al. (2017)Schwager, et al. (2017)Schwager, et al. (2017)
+However, this species had few intraspecific syntenic blocks (Fig. 3; Supplemental Table S8) and no signal of excess duplication in the reconciliation analysis (Fig. 1).
+It is likely that the prediction made by SLEDGe in T. urticae is an artefact of assembly or annotation in this species.

+Prior analyses by Schwager, et al. (2017) showed evidence that genes containing homeobox sequences were frequently duplicated in P. tepidariorum, a potential signature of WGD (see Discussion).
+Of the 145 homeobox gene clusters identified by Schwager, et al. (2017), we were able to detect the homologs of 105 in the P. tepidariorum assembly, 102 of which had 100% identity and coverage (Table S10).
+None of these homeobox genes were present in intraspecific syntenic blocs, regardless of method used (MCScanX defaults, MCScanX relaxed settings, snymap.pl).
+Rather, MCScanX labeled one homeobox homolog as a singleton, 76 as dispersed, 11 as proximal, and 21 as tandem duplicates (Table S10).
+Schwager, et al. (2017) reported similar results, however they also reported that a subset of these genes (namely Lab, Pb, Hox3, Dfd, Scr, ftz, Antp, Ubx, adbA, and adbB) were found in syntenic blocks detected by SatsumaSynteny, a different synteny program.
+Among these genes and their paralogs, we identified 13 in the P. tepidariorum assembly, 10 of which were annotated as tandem duplicates by MCScanX, a gene class masked during the collinearity detection process.
+To assess these homeobox genes in more detail, we manually compared their locations in Schwager, et al. (2017) to the P. tepidariorum assembly.
+Our results were similar to Schwager, et al. (2017), with Scre, fts, Antp, Ubx, adbA, and adbB found on the same scaffold; however, the remaining paralogs were located on five different scaffolds (Table S10).
+To further check if these genes are syntenic, and to better account for assembly quality, we also used relaxed settings in MCScanX to make interspecific syntenic inferences against T. urticae (supplemental data X).
+Although we detected 248 collinear genes, none of the homeobox gene clusters were found in double conserved syntenic blocks (Table S10).

 Discussion